 The costs of these products are a bit high.
 As we have seen above, organic food is very costly, and so is 100% organic.

 100% organic tends to be even more expensive.
-This is because they provide essential nutrients, and their production is significantly regulated.
+This is because it provides essential nutrients, and its production is significantly regulated.

-A farmer must pass through a severe assessment before qualifying into 100% organic systems.
-This means that those who engage in the system are technically competent farmers.
-They understand all the harmful substances discouraged from the production process.
+A farmer must undergo a severe assessment before qualifying for 100% organic systems.
+This means that those who engage in the system are technically competent farmers who understand all the harmful substances discouraged from the production process.

 Organic vs Natural